 A revised organization chart with contact information and functional job title, a summary of staff credentials, and summary of staff training received during the quarter

-A summary of Special Occurrences, Areas of Concern or Notices of Violation, regulatory agency Inspection Reports, awards or complaints.
+A summary of Special Occurrences, Areas of Concern or Notices of Violations, regulatory agency Inspection Reports, awards or complaints.

-A summary of sampling of Organic Waste recovery efficiency as required by SB 1383..
+A summary of sampling of Organic Waste recovery efficiency as required by SB 1383.

 Marketing Reports